What is an Open Redirect Vulnerability?

 Detecting and Preventing Open Redirect with Bright

-Another excellent way of remedying Open Redirect vulnerability is by utilizing Bright a black-box security testing solution that examines your application, APIs, or WebSockets to find vulnerabilities.
+Another excellent way of remedying Open Redirect vulnerability is by utilizing Bright a black-box security testing solution that examines your application, APIs to find vulnerabilities.

 Bright is an automatic scanner that finds both standard and major security vulnerabilities on its own, without any human assistance.
 It is an excellent remedy for Open Redirect vulnerabilities as it can locate them swiftly and send alerts with remediation guidelines to developers, or automatically open tickets in a bug tracking tool.